 The same can be asserted about the inverse question mark measure:

-Theorem 1.3 Minkowski's inverse question mark measure satisfies Criterion λ^ and hence is regular.
+THEOREM 1.3.
+Minkowski's inverse question mark measure satisfies Criterion λ^ and hence is regular.

-Let us now describe tools for the proof of these results and place them into wider perspective.
+Let us now describe the tools employed for the proof of these results, and let us place them into a wider perspective.